 With each paycheck you receive, a certain amount of money is put aside before taxes.
 This pretax money is for FSA spending, and is meant to be used on eligible health care expenses throughout the year.
 While the specific amount differs depending on your tax bracket, there are calculators available to help you estimate your savings amount.
 In a nutshell, an FSA helps you save money on out-of-pocket health expenses, since you're spending pretax dollars.

 While storing money in a FSA account can be a great way to save on necessary products, you'll have to spend it in order to reap the benefits.
 Most FSA participants are part of a "use it or lose it" plan, which states that all the money left in your account by the end of the year must be forfeited.
 The unused amount left in your account can't be paid out to you in any other way, and you can't transfer money to any other FSA.
+So its important to keep in mind of the December 31 and March 15 annual cut off date.

 What can I purchase with my FSA dollars?